Solve 4x 2 25 0

 Understanding Complex Numbers

 Complex numbers are crucial in many areas of mathematics, physics, and engineering.
-They allow us to solve equations that would otherwise have no real number solutions.
+But they let us solve equations that would otherwise have no real number solutions.
 The presence of complex solutions in our quadratic equation indicates that the parabola represented by the equation does not intersect the x-axis.

 Graphical Representation

 The equation 4x² + 25 = 0 represents a parabola that opens upwards (since the coefficient of x² is positive).
-Because the equation equals zero, we're looking for the x-intercepts (where the parabola crosses the x-axis).
-However, since the parabola lies entirely above the x-axis (it's shifted vertically upwards by 25 units), there are no real x-intercepts.
+Practically speaking, because the equation equals zero, we're looking for the x-intercepts (where the parabola crosses the x-axis).
+That said, since the parabola lies entirely above the x-axis (it's shifted vertically upwards by 25 units), there are no real x-intercepts.
 The complex solutions we found represent the parabola's position in the complex plane.

 The Discriminant and Nature of Roots